AleksandarBayrev/random-important-stuff/README.md

 * Added notes for Gothic II.
 # OpenVPN-HowTO.md
 * Describes how to setup OpenVPN as unattended service (and how to stop it if needed).
+# Rockstar-Games-Offline-Fix.md
+* Fixes when Rockstar Launcher is stuck in offline mode.